geneontology/geneontology.github.io/_docs/go-annotations.md

 <!-- if ok to keep, delete from wiki: http://wiki.geneontology.org/index.php/Introduction_to_Annotation-->

 ## Semantics of a GO Annotation
 + GO annotations are associations between a gene or gene product and a GO term, supported by evidence and a reference.
-+ GO annotations represent the normal, in vivo biological role of genes or gene products.
+Note that GO annotations intend to capture the normal, in vivo biological role of genes or gene products.

 Association with a gene or gene product product to a term from these ontologies is a statement that means:
 + Molecular Function: the molecular activities of gene products